Giuseppe D'Altrui

-Giuseppe D'Altrui (born Naples April 7, 1934) is an Italian water polo player who competed in the 1956 Summer Olympics, in the 1960 Summer Olympics, and in the 1964 Summer Olympics.
-He is the father of Marco D'Altrui, who also won a water polo gold medal in the 1992 Summer Olympics.
+Giuseppe D'Altrui (7 April 1934 – 26 February 2024) was an Italian water polo player who competed in the 1956 Summer Olympics, in the 1960 Summer Olympics, and in the 1964 Summer Olympics.
+He was the father of Marco D'Altrui, who also won a water polo gold medal in the 1992 Summer Olympics.

 Biography

-In 1956 he was a member of the Italian water polo team which finished fourth in the Olympic tournament.
+In 1956, he was a member of the Italian water polo team which finished fourth in the Olympic tournament.
 He played five matches.

 Four years later he won the gold medal with the Italian team in the Olympic tournament.
 He played six matches and scored one goal.
 At the 1964 Games he finished again fourth with the Italian team in the Olympic tournament.
 He played five matches and scored one goal.

+D'Altrui died in February 2024, at the age of 89.